 - Accelerated discovery.
 With open access, researchers can read and build on the findings of others without restriction.

 - Public enrichment.
 Much scientific and medical research is paid for with public funds.
 Open Access allows taxpayers to see the results of their investment.

 - Improved education.
 Open Access means that teachers and their students have access to the latest research findings throughout the world.

 Additional OA Resources

-There are many other organizations, such as SPARC (the Scholarly Publishing and Academic Resources Institute) and the Open Society Foundations, that work tirelessly for progress in OA.
-You can find many free resources here to help you learn more or to advocate for OA journals in your institution.
+There are many other organizations, such as SPARC (the Scholarly Publishing and Academic Resources Institute) and the Open Society Foundations, that work tirelessly for progress in Open Access.
+You can find many free resources to help you learn more or to advocate for OA journals in your institution.